-- 1. Remove the cardboard box (outer packaging). - 2.
-Break the seal on the outer tray, and confirm that: - exposure to ethylene oxide processing is indicated by a green dot on the outer tray - · the two inner trays are not damaged. - 3.
+- Remove the cardboard box (outer packaging). - 2.
+Break the seal on the outer tray, and confirm that: - exposure to ethylene oxide processing is indicated by a green dot on the outer tray - the two inner trays are not damaged. - 3.
 Notice that the tray containing the Sterile Silicone Implant Template has a blue stripe.
-The tray containing the cochlear implant displays the Cochlear logo.
+The tray containing the cochlear implant and sizing tool displays the Cochlear logo and has a white seal.

-To avoid infection, if the sterile package is damaged do not use the template.
+To avoid infection, if the sterile package is damaged, do not use the template.